Chinese comedy

-Chinese comedy has a long history that dates back to the Zhou Dynasty (1100 BC to 221 BC) when the aristocracy kept jesters in their homes.
+Chinese comedy has a long history that dates back to the Zhou dynasty (1100–221 BC) when the aristocracy kept jesters in their homes.
 At that time people in higher society were profoundly influenced by the teachings of Confucius, and as a result comic shows were usually looked down upon in feudal China.
-During the late Qing Dynasty (1644–1911) and Republic of China period, different styles of comedy flourished in big cities and the genre of xiangsheng comic drama began to emerge.
+During the late Qing dynasty (1644–1911) and Republic of China period, different styles of comedy flourished in big cities and the genre of xiangsheng comic drama began to emerge.
 Since the 1980s, the rapid development of media throughout the country has led to the formation of new forms of comedy, which have become popular among the general population.
 Today, the most consumed genres of Chinese comedy are Chinese skit and Xiangsheng.

 Xiangsheng

 Xiangsheng (相聲 (相声, xiàngsheng, face and voice)), also known as crosstalk, is a traditional Chinese comedic performance in different forms of dialogue.
 Xiangsheng is a language art combining four basic techniques: speaking, imitating, teasing, and singing.
 It can be conducted by one or two performers.
 It is one of the most popular forms of entertainment because its language is rich in puns and allusions.
 New developments have been applied to this traditional art in order to keep pace with the times.
 Xiangsheng is a very contemporary performance.
 Comedians place emphasis on creating new works and injecting new elements into traditional works making them more relevant to current affairs.
 It is performed in the form of a dialogue between two performers, or, much less often, a solo monologue or, even less frequently, a multi-person dialogue.